telefonicaid/fiware-aiakos/doc/README.rst

 Inside this folder there is also documentation and all the material to create the base images with the support account.

-The first thing that the script has to do is to check if a support account is not already created and the UUID of the virtual machine has not changed; in these cases the script end after printing by console the encrypted password.
-To encrypt this password we use the public GPG key provided by the FIWARE Lab administrator node.
-To decrypt the password you have to use your private GPG key, we have developed an specific script that can be found in section `Obtaining the password of the support account`_.

-The checking of the UUID is done because a template could be created from a running virtual machine when the support account is already created; the support account should be deleted before doing the snapshot, otherwise the password of the support account will be the same in all the images instantiated from that template.

-The next step, the script tries to download the userdata file from the metadata server.
+The script tries to download the userdata file from the metadata server.
 This is something that cloudinit also do, but this script can do more attempts because it works in the background.
 However, if the metadata server is not accessible (e.g. because the network is down) the script will finally give up.
 In this case, it will use a failback, a public SSH and public GPG keys hardcoded in the images.
 The failback keys are used also if the user modify the userdata content and removes the part that provides the keys.

 Of course, the private key pairs hardcoded in the images cannot be shared among regions for the same reasons it is recommended that each region has its own keys.
 However a procedure could be activated to request that the support password of a specific virtual machine is being encrypted using the public GPG key of the region asking for it.

 Finally, it must be considered that the support account can be disabled by the user, who has full control of the virtual machine.
 For example, the support account can be deleted or its password changed.
 Also the script that create the support account can be modified or deleted.
 In those cases, the administrator looses the control over the support of the virtual machine.

+Note that the script is run at boot time, but the support account and password only should be generated in the first boot of the virtual machine.
+However, the encrypted password must be printed at each boot, because the console logs are clean when the virtual machine is rebooted.

+It is important to delete the support account before making a snapshot to be used as template of new images; indeed this is one of the steps than the procedure to create GE images do.
+Otherwise all the instantiated VMs will have the same password in the support account.
+The script try to detect this checking if the UUID of the virtual machine has changed, but anyway during a few minutes the password might remain unmodified.

 Top_